QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 linear-quadratic discounted dynamic programming to compute an optimal government plan under each of our timing protocols.

+A sister lecture {doc}`calvo_machine_learn` studies some of the same models but does not use dynamic programming.

+Instead it uses a  **machine learning** approach that does not explicitly recognize the recursive structure structure of the Ramsey problem that Chang {cite}`chang1998credible` saw and that we exploit in this lecture.

-In addition to what's in Anaconda, this lecture will need the following libraries:
+In addition to what's in Anaconda, this lecture will use  the following libraries:

 ```{code-cell} ipython3
 :tags: [hide-output]